brandur/sorg/content/markdown/john-muir-trail/main.md

 We break camp and go find breakfast.
 After more smartphoning we come to realize that there's no way out of this godforsaken town for at least two more days after the end of the holiday weekend, opening the possibility of two more sleepless nights in a random field somewhere.
 No way out _except_ for one last flight at 2 PM to SFO before the leg ends for the entire season.

 Homeless and barely awake, the thought of hitchhiking our way back up to the trailhead and hiking all the way back over Bishop Pass to continue our journey is hard to swallow right now.
-Farina's backpacking spirit is indomitable and he'll do it, but with a planeride I have to catch next week to Charleston acting as a hard ratchet on our schedule, and with just about the worst night of sleep I've ever had and a promise of more to come, I'm hesitant.
+Farina's backpacking spirit is indomitable and he'll do it, but with a plane ride I have to catch next week to Charleston acting as a hard ratchet on our schedule, and with just about the worst night of sleep I've ever had and a promise of more to come, I'm hesitant.
 The other two are definitively out.

 Impulsively, we all book tickets immediately.